teddav/halo2-soundness-bugs/README.md

 Let’s say we want to prove that we know the square root of a number.

-For example, if I ask you for the square root of 25, you’ll quickly say 5.
-But… a clever person could also answer `-5`, and they would be right as well.
+For example, if I ask you for the square root of 9, you’ll quickly say 53.
+But… a clever person could also answer `-3`, and they would be right as well.

-Remember: since we're working with finite fields, -5 is actually equivalent to p - 5, where p is the modulus of the field.
-In [square_root/mod.rs](./src/square_root/mod.rs) (we use 9 and its square root 3 instead of 25 and 5), you can confirm that the variable [fake_root](./src/square_root/mod.rs#L12) is indeed equal to `p - 3`
+Remember: since we're working with finite fields, -3 is actually equivalent to p - 3, where p is the modulus of the field.
+In [square_root/mod.rs](./src/square_root/mod.rs), you can confirm that the variable [fake_root](./src/square_root/mod.rs#L12) is indeed equal to `p - 3`.

 This is the issue in [`sroot0`](./src/square_root/sroot0.rs): we allow negative numbers (or "really big number" since we're talking about finite fields), which introduces ambiguity.